 Success Center article 🗒: Visibility settings for objectives

-Toggle between nested and flat views
+Toggle between nested, flat, and chart views

 The keyword search enables you to search for words or phrases that show up in the objective or key results (for key results make sure to show nested view instead of flat view.)
 You can see how many objectives and key results have common themes such as "sales" or "best-self."